Current Conditions - Eastern Sierra area

 Woodcutting!!
 Sequoia Naitonal Forest is allowing FREE 10 cord firewood permits!!
 Gotta get the permit at a Ranger Station and have your chain saw checked, but the wood is free!! - it’ll help clean up the forest floor.
 Have at it!!

-Kennedy Meadows area is open for business – General Store and Grumpy's open, residents and visitors welcome!!
-Store hours roughly 9-5 daily, a bit longer on weekends.
+Kennedy Meadows area is open for business on weekends.– General Store and Grumpy's open, residents and visitors welcome!!
+Store hours roughly weekends.
 Check Gummpy’s for hours, but food available on weekends for sure.

 Be sure you have a campfire permit for a fire or your stove and lantern - and a Wilderness Permit if you’re hiking into the Golden Trout Wilderness - Casa Vieja, Jordan HS, etc.